-The RFII open partnership will build relationships between Indian and UK academic, civil society, policy and industry leaders to design durable solutions for enhancing lives, communities, and systems in contexts of uncertainty.
+The Resilient Futures India Initiative (RFII) open partnership will build relationships between Indian and UK academic, civil society, policy and industry leaders to design durable solutions for enhancing lives, communities, and systems in contexts of uncertainty.

 Through focused meetings with partners, RFII will understand the key resilience challenges facing India today, co-create programmes for research, and identify opportunities for intervention both in India and in the UK.
 The initiative will drive interdisciplinary research on resilience in areas such as urbanisation, gender equality, health, environmental sustainability, infrastructure and legal frameworks.

 This multidisciplinary project aims to address the gap between law and policy and access to support services and justice for domestic violence victims in India.
 Despite legal initiatives to combat Domestic violence in India since 2005, civil society reports little progress in reducing the issue.
 As a result, women are turning to informal, non-legal strategies and networks in order to cope, build resilience and seek justice.

 The project draws on existing civil society-academic partnerships across three key states: Maharashtra, Tamil Nadu and Haryana.
 The team will critically examine how Domestic violence victim-survivors access legal and non-legal services across a continuum of rural-urban sites by engaging participatory and feminist legal research methodology.
 It is crucial to centre experiences and narratives of Domestic violence victims-survivors, this approach will enable us to understand the socio-economic and political context in which Domestic violence takes place and inform the development of evidenced based policy reform.

 Dr Philippa Williams, Geography, Queen Mary University of London

 Professor Shazia Choudhry, Law, Queen Mary University of London